-- anesthesia service, approved by the medical staff and the governing board, and be reviewed annually, dated at time of each review, revised as necessary, and enforced. - (f) Anesthetic safety regulations shall be developed, posted and enforced.
-Such regulations shall include the following requirements: - 1.
-All operating room electrical and anesthesia equipment shall be inspected on no less than a semiannual basis, and a written record of the results and corrective actions be maintained; - Flammable anesthetic agents shall not be employed in centers; - 3.
-Electrical equipment in anesthetizing areas shall be on an audiovisual line isolation monitor, with the exception of radiologic equipment and fixed lighting more than 5 feet above the floor; - Each anesthetic gas machine shall have pin-index system or equivalent safety system and a minimum oxygen flow safety device; and - 5.
+(e) Written policies and procedures relative to the administration of anesthesia shall be developed by the anesthesia service, approved by the medical staff and the governing board, and be reviewed annually, dated at time of each review, revised as necessary, and enforced.

+(f) Anesthetic safety regulations shall be developed, posted and enforced.
+Such regulations shall include the following requirements:

+- All operating room electrical and anesthesia equipment shall be inspected on no less than a semiannual basis, and a written record of the results and corrective actions be maintained; - 2.
+Flammable anesthetic agents shall not be employed in centers; - 3.
+Electrical equipment in anesthetizing areas shall be on an audiovisual line isolation monitor, with the exception of radiologic equipment and fixed lighting more than 5 feet above the floor; - 4.
+Each anesthetic gas machine shall have pin-index system or equivalent safety system and a minimum oxygen flow safety device; and - 5.
 All reusable anesthesia equipment in direct contact with the patient shall be cleaned or sterilized as appropriate after each use; - 6.
 The following monitors shall be applied to all patients receiving conduction or general anesthesia: - a.
-Blood pressure cuff; - b.
-A continuous temperature device, readily available to measure the patient's temperature; - c.
+Blood pressure cuff;

+b.
+A continuous temperature device, readily available to measure the patient's temperature;

+- c.
 Pulse Oximeter; and - d.
+Electrocardiogram.

-Electrocardiogram. - e.
-An Inspired Oxygen Concentration Monitor and a Capnograph shall be applied to all patients receiving general anesthesia. - (3) NURSING SERVICE.
-This service shall be organized under written policies and procedures relating to patient care, establishment of standards for nursing care and mechanisms for evaluating such care, and nursing services. - (a) A registered professional nurse designated by the administrator shall be responsible for coordinating and supervising all nursing services. - (b) There shall be a sufficient staffing pattern of registered professional nurses to provide quality nursing care to each surgical patient from admission through discharge.
-Such additional trained nursing service personnel shall be on duty as may be needed commensurate with the service of the center. - (c) A registered professional nurse shall be assigned as the circulating nurse for one patient at a time for the duration of the surgical procedure for any procedure performed in the center.
+e.
+An Inspired Oxygen Concentration Monitor and a Capnograph shall be applied to all patients receiving general anesthesia.

+(3) NURSING SERVICE.
+This service shall be organized under written policies and procedures relating to patient care, establishment of standards for nursing care and mechanisms for evaluating such care, and nursing services.

+(a) A registered professional nurse designated by the administrator shall be responsible for coordinating and supervising all nursing services.

+(b) There shall be a sufficient staffing pattern of registered professional nurses to provide quality nursing care to each surgical patient from admission through discharge.
+Such additional trained nursing service personnel shall be on duty as may be needed commensurate with the service of the center.

+(c) A registered professional nurse shall be assigned as the circulating nurse for one patient at a time for the duration of the surgical procedure for any procedure performed in the center.